April 9, 2021 Updated on June 9, 2022

 Janay and Friends is also an older line of dolls, but have been newly updated.
 Janay was the first doll ever made by Integrity.
 Janay was made again for The Love Sick Collection in 2018.
 One issue is I am not a member of Club W. I did not want to join when I found out it was not free.
 I was not sure if I wanted to commit to losing money if I decided not to buy any pre-ordered dolls.
 Clearly I could reviews these dolls better if I had more access to what was going on with them.
 I am writing this for people who are not Integrity insiders because the lines are very confusing and not much information is released by Integrity.

 Integrity Dolls are sold in a club called Club W. To join the Club (it’s like buying health insurance) you have to wait for open enrollment which happens in February.
 You have to pay $25 to join which locks you into buying at least one doll because you get the $25 dollars back.
 It goes towards a doll of your choice.
 Integrity releases photos of the dolls they are planning and if you put in an order you can get one.
 This is so they make just enough dolls of each kind and never have to put them on clearance.
 But I am not in the club yet, but I have bought some of the dolls from resellers on Ebay.
 Like most dolls on Ebay Integrity doll are overpriced.
 Some people join the Club W and buy dolls to later resell them at a profit.
 It makes sense to join the club if you want to find a doll at a low price rather than pay more later for her or him.
 I found a loophole in the “got to join a club” rule.
 There is a website that will take preorders of dolls called Sideshow.
-But Integrity never just sells the dolls they only take preorders.
-So if you miss the preorder be prepared to pay a lot from ebay resellers who mark them the dolls several hundred dollars above retail pricing.
+But Integrity never just sells the dolls, they only take preorders.

-There are celebrity dolls that do not use the names of the celebrities such as Undercover Angel which is clearly a Farrah Fawcett doll.
+There are celebrity dolls made by Integrity that do not use the names of the celebrities such as Undercover Angel which is clearly a Farrah Fawcett doll.
 The The Poppy Parker Enlightened in India Doll looks like on of the Beatles’ Wives going to visit Maharishi Yogi in India with her husband.
 I am thinking Jane Asher, but since the doll is blond she could be Cynthia Lennon.
 David Buttry created her and I think she was a convention doll.
-I found the doll and her outfits all on ebay.

 16 Inch Dolls

-I do like the glossy lips, but at time certains dolls in the Poppy Parker lines have fish lips.
+I do like the glossy lips, but certains dolls in the Poppy Parker lines have fish lips.
 These extra full lips look unnatural.
-Many celebrities have similar lips.
-But, exaggerated lips are likely to go out of fashion soon.
-Once a style goes out of fashion the dolls appear dated.
-One reads fashion advice about collecting classic clothes that will not go out of style rather than collecting clothes that are fads, the same advice could be used about selecting dolls.
+Many celebrities have similar lips due to lip enlargement treatments.
+Once a style goes out of fashion dolls appear dated.
+Big lips and big eyes were a fade for dolls in the 80s under the name Wide Eyed Girls.
+Wide Eyed Girls were repainted Barbies with bigger eyes inspired by anime looks.

 More Forgotten Lines